Updated November, 2019

 3. Nelson Nash discusses how to jump start the growth of a dividend-paying whole life policy by adding a Paid Up Additions Rider.

 But he has never updated his book on the Infinite Banking strategy to show the power of adding one more rider to the policy, that results in even more cash value and death benefit, over time.
-It was discovered by one of the Bank On Yourself Authorized Advisors, and Nelson is fully aware of it.
+It was discovered by one of the Bank On Yourself Professionals, and Nelson is fully aware of it.
 Not updating the book to include the additional rider makes it less current and less relevant.

 4. It’s illegal in many states to refer to a life insurance policy as a “bank” or to become your own “banker.”